mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 well as the library included in the `custom_dir`.
 The same would be required for any additional CSS files included in the `custom_dir`.

+## Localizing a theme

+The `mkdocs` and `readthedocs` themes support a `locale` parameter that allows you to change the language of your theme to help you localize your documentation.

+!!!
+Note
+    Theme localization only translates the elements of the theme, not the actual content of your documentation.
+If you wish to create a multilingual documentation, you need to combine theme localization with a third-party internationalization/localization plugin.

+If you configure a language locale that is not supported by the theme yet, it will fallback to the default `en` (English) locale.

+Feel free to contribute theme translations using the [theme localization contributor guide][themes-translation-guide].

 [browse source]: https://github.com/mkdocs/mkdocs/tree/master/mkdocs/themes/mkdocs
 [built-in themes]: #built-in-themes
 [Bootstrap]: https://getbootstrap.com/